What is a list continue?

 How to correctly create an accessible list

-In the Microsoft Word Styles pane, select List Continue.
+In the Microsoft Word Styles pane, select the List Continue style.

-If the text associated with the list item includes more than one level of indented text, select the corresponding List Continue style (List Continue 2, List Continue 3, etc.).Tip: Word contains style for several levels of List Continue text: up to List Continue 5.
-If your list has just one level, use List Continue.
+If the text associated with the list item includes more than one level of indented text, select the corresponding list continue style (List Continue 2, List Continue 3, etc.).Tip: Word contains styles for several levels of list continue paragraphs: up to List Continue 5.
+If your list has just one level, use the List Continue style.
 For multilevel lists, use the corresponding style; for example, List Continue 2, List Continue 3, etc.

-- On the axesWord ribbon, select Document Settings.
+- On the axesWord tab, click the Document settings button.

-- On the Role Mapping tab, in the Style list, select List Continue.
+- On the Role Mapping tab, in the Styles list, select the List Continue style.

-- For multilevel content, select each level of List Continue and apply the corresponding role.
+- For multilevel content, select each List Continue style and apply the corresponding role.

-For example, in the Styles list, select List Continue 2, apply the List Continue role and select Level 2. - Repeat the steps for each List Continue level used in the document.
+For example, in the Styles list, select List Continue 2 style, apply the List continue role and enter 2 as list level. - Repeat the steps for each list continue level used in the document.

 PAC preview of a list with List Continue items